kornia/kornia/docs/source/get-started/training.rst

         # measure accuracy and record loss
         acc1, acc5 = accuracy(out.detach(), target, topk=(1, 5))

     # create the trainer and pass the evaluate method as follows
     trainer = K.train.Trainer(..., callbacks={"evaluate", my_evaluate})

 **Still not convinced ?**

-	You can even override the whole :py:class:`~kornia.x.ImageClassifierTrainer.fit()` method and implement your custom for loops and the trainer will setup for you using the Accelerator all the data to the device and the rest of the story it is just PyTorch :)
+	You can even override the whole :py:class:`~kornia.x.ImageClassifierTrainer.fit()` method and implement your custom for loops and the trainer will setup for you using the Accelerator all the data to the device and the rest of the story is just PyTorch :)

 .. code:: python